CartoDB/analytics-toolbox-core/clouds/bigquery/README.md

 # CARTO Analytics Toolbox for Bigquery

 The Analytics Toolbox for Bigquery contains SQL functions and JavaScript libraries.
-The functions are deployed in a schema called `carto` inside a specific database.
+The functions are deployed in a dataset called `carto` inside a specific project.
 The JavaScript libraries are deployed inside the SQL functions.
-In Bigquery, the functions can be used with tables of any database in the same account.
+In Bigquery, the functions can be used with tables of any project in the same account.

 ## Tools